openstack-archive/sahara/doc/source/userdoc/hadoop-swift.rst

    * ``.tenant``
    * ``.username``
    * ``.password``
+   * ``.domain.name`` - Domains can be used to specify users who are not in the tenant specified.
+   * ``.trust.id`` - Trusts are optionally  used to scope the authentication tokens of the supplied user.
    * ``.http.port``
    * ``.https.port``
    * ``.region`` - Swift region is used when cloud has more than one Swift